foundriesio/docs/source/tutorials/configuring-and-sharing-volumes/copy-configuration-file-using-dockerfile.rst

     host:~$ git commit -m "Adding config file with Dockerfile" host:~$ git push

-Wait for the FoundriesFactory® CI job to finish and for your device to receive the new target.
+Wait for the FoundriesFactory™ Platform's CI job to finish and for your device to receive the new target.

 To check if your device is up-to-date, from your Factory page check :guilabel:`Devices`.
 You should see a new number at the end of the **Target** name.
 For example, ``raspberrypi3-64-lmp-5``.